Alpine, Rock, Miniature, Bonsai and Railroad Gardens

 Native: Caucasus Mountains in Armenia

 1st described for botany in 1940.
 Seems to be controversy among taxonomists about the plant’s name.
-Regardless, both the foliage and flowers make a beautiful little alpine plant.
+Regardless, both the foliage and flowers make a beautiful little plant.

 • Potentilla tridentata syn.
 Sibbaldiopsis tridentate Three-toothed cinquefoil Z 2-7